LuteOrg/lute-v3/README.md

 ## Running in dev mode

-The script `dev.py` runs the built-in Flask server in dev/debug mode.
+The script `devstart.py` runs the built-in Flask server in dev/debug mode.
+Run it with either of these:

-For some reason, you have to supply the full path when running that file.
-See that file's comments for notes.

-e.g. for Mac:

 ```
-# cd /path/to/lute3
+inv start
-python `pwd`/dev.py
+python -m devstart
 ```

 ## Testing